Random-Machine/Autosplitters/README.md

 1. Decompiled strings were obtained from the WD modding community, and they contain the line id of every string used in the game.
 2. A line id can be searched in cheat engine when a specific line is said in the game.
 Look for the memory address that changes line ids after each line is said/shown.
 Add that to your addresslist and pointer scan.
 3. Repeat step 2 (Rescan once to narrow down on a lone pointer path with the last offset being 20).

+# Watch_Dogs Video AutoSplitter
+The WD1.vas is a video autosplitter that can also work for console.
+Supports autostarting, autoresetting, and autosplitting.
+Should split for all main missions except for maybe A2M3, A3M4, and A4M7.
+May only work for scaled 16:9 aspect ratios.

+Installing:
+1. Install video autosplitter component for livesplit.
+2. Install virtual camera for obs.
+3. Connect game feed to obs and make that your virtual camera.
+4. Select this downloaded game profile and the virtual camera from obs in livesplit.
+5. Adjust scan region in livesplit.